Onnit Paleo Mudslide Pancakes

 - ¼ cup mini dairy free chocolate chips

-- Onnit Powerfood Active mixed with Coconut Milk
+- 2 scoops of Onnit Powerfood Active mixed with Coconut Milk

 - 1/4 cup of coconut cream (Left in the fridge over night to thicken up)